Haddock with sweet potatoes and rhubarb in orange maple sauce

 Ingredients

-- Sweet potatoes – I used medium sized.
+- Sweet potatoes – I used 2 medium sized, but you can add more if you wish.

 - Oranges – I juice the juice of 4.